-Lynn moved to Evergreen, Colorado with her husband and 13 year old son in December of 2014, after living on the Delmarva Peninsula in Delaware and Maryland for most of her life.
+Lynn moved to Evergreen, Colorado with her husband and son in December of 2014, after living on the Delmarva Peninsula in Delaware and Maryland for most of her life.
 Lynn received her Bachelor’s degree in Political Science from Washington College in Chestertown, Maryland, and for almost twenty years was Campaign Finance Director for U.S. Congressmen Wayne Gilchrest and Frank Kratovil.

-More recently, Lynn was the Outreach Coordinator for Queen Anne’s Conservation Association (QACA) in Centreville, Maryland.
+From 2008 to 2014 Lynn was the Outreach Coordinator for Queen Anne’s Conservation Association (QACA) in Centreville, Maryland.
 QACA is the Eastern Shore of Maryland’s oldest land use and conservation organization.
 Lynn managed donor outreach, communications, budgets, finance and advocacy for the association.
-In addition, Lynn has worked with the Maryland League of Conservation Voters on special event fundraising, and has managed the political fundraising campaigns of numerous state and local candidates.
+In addition, Lynn has worked with the Maryland League of Conservation Voters on special event fundraising, and managed the political fundraising campaigns of numerous state and local candidates.